hrshdhgd/ontobot-demo/README.md

 ## Steps:
 1. Create an issue with a suitable title.
 2. In the description, ontobot specifically looks for the phrase: `Hey ontobot, apply:`.
-3. This is followed by commands in bullet fashion.
+3. This is followed by commands as bullets.

 For example:
 ```